-If you along with a bunch of friends are planning to go tripping by road to Rajasthan, make sure booking your rental well in advance.
-You can avail services of Zoom Car or even some of the local rentals.
+If you along with a bunch of friends are planning to go tripping by road to Rajasthan, make sure to book your rental well in advance.
+You can avail yourself services of Zoom Car or even some of the local rentals.

 3. Pack your clothes, shoes and travel accessories adequately

 Heading out on a road trip gives us the affordable luxury of packing adequately (read generously).
 There is always space for a few extra clothes or pair of shoes.

 4. Don’t forget to carry a medical kit along with you